mooffie/mc/src/lua/doc/WHY.md

 cannot necessarily understand another's needs and predicaments.

-Scripting solves this problem by empowering the user himself to create his very own solution, however wacky it seems to others.
+Scripting solves this problem by empowering the user himself to create his very own solutions, however wacky they seem to others.
 He no longer needs to seek the approval or genius of others.

 <!-- --------------------------------------------------------------------- -->